 - previously having had a stroke, a TIA (transient-ischemic attack, which produces stroke-like symptoms but no lasting damage), and/or heart attack

-- your ethnicity: African Americans are at higher risk of fatal stroke
+- your ethnicity: Blacks are at higher risk of fatal stroke

 - high blood pressure